zwoop/drupal/sites/all/themes/zeropoint/README.txt

 1) Place the zeropoint directory into your themes directory (sites/all/themes/zeropoint).
 2) Enable the 0 Point theme (/admin/appearance).
-3) You can configure settings for the 0 Point theme at /admin/appearance/settings/zeropoint.
+3) You can configure the theme's settings at /admin/appearance/settings/zeropoint.

-If you place the theme in a location other than /sites/all/themes/zeropoint you should modify the path in /zeropoint/css/iepngfix.htc and /zeropoint/css/ie.6, accordingly.
+NOTE: If you place the theme in a location other than /sites/all/themes/zeropoint you should modify the path in /abc/css/ie6.css, accordingly.

 UPGRADING to a new version of 0 Point
 -------------------------------------------------------------------------+

-1) If possible, log on as administrator user.
+1. If possible, log on as administrator user.

-2) Put the site in "Off-line" mode.
+2. Put the site in "Off-line" mode.

-3) Change default theme to a core theme (Bartik) and disable Zero Point theme.
+3. Check "Rebuild theme registry on every page" at /admin/appearance/settings/zeropoint

-4) Place the zeropoint directory into your themes directory (sites/all/themes/zeropoint).
+4. Place the zeropoint directory into your themes directory (sites/all/themes/zeropoint).
    In case you have done customization to the Zero Point theme, remember to overwrite theme's custom-style.css with your modified custom-style.css file.
+5. Clear cached data at admin/settings/performance or, if you use Administration Menu module, "Flush all caches".

-5) Flush all Drupal caches, enable Zero Point theme and set it default.
-Put the site in "On-line" mode.
+6. Put the site in "On-line" mode.
 It is always a good idea to refresh the browser's cache (CTRL+F5).

-6) Check the settings for the Zero Point theme at /admin/appearance/settings/zeropoint.
+7. Check the theme's settings at /admin/appearance/settings/zeropoint.
 Remember that all the theme's settings are multilingual variables, so you can have different settings for each language.

 NOTE: In some very rare cases, if after upgrading the theme can not be configured you should delete all the zeropoint records in the data base.